fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 15.1.1 =
+* [Added] Adds an API method INVP::have_new_and_used_vehicles().
+* [Fixed] Bug fix in [invp_attribute_table] shortcode.
+Avoids repeating a fuel type like "Diesel" in the engine descriptor.
+* [Fixed] Bug fixes in flexslider CSS for more widespread compatibility.
 * [Fixed] Bug fix in Avada integration.
 Allows taxonomy filters in vehicle archives using Avada post cards layout.
 * [Fixed] Bug fix in Avada integration.
 Do not assume before and after content object members exist before using them.
+* [Changed] Changes to the Type taxonomy terms that are loaded for Car and SUV.
+Removes "Sport Utility Vehicle" and "Passenger Car" in favor of SUV and Car.

 = 15.1.0 =
 * [Added] Adds a "Phone Numbers" meta box to the Appearance > Menus page, allowing phone numbers managed by the Locations taxonomy to be added to menus.